About This Infusionsoft Review

 If you’re looking to save money and work with an industry expert, you’ll find more value by going directly to an Infusionsoft reseller (referred to as Infusionsoft Certified Partner), who can recommend best ways your industry is using Infusionsoft and can likely get you a better deal than what you’ll find on the website.

 Infusionsoft’s pricing is based on the features you want and the amount of contacts/users you need.
-It starts at $199/month for the minimum limit of 500 contacts and 1 user (excluding sales automation and ecommerce).
+The base package starts at $99/month for the minimum limit of 500 contacts and 1 user (excluding sales automation and e-commerce).
 From there it bumps to $158/month when you add the Sales Pipeline or E-commerce functions and then up to $217 for all features (with only 500 contacts & 1 user) and $497 for all feature and more contacts (with 50,000 contacts).
 And each additional user license is $29/month.
 Pricing is based on the following criteria:

 - Do you need a CRM? ← This comes with every package

 - Do you need marketing automation? ← This comes with every package

 - Do you need sales automation (for sales teams)?

 - How many contacts, emails sent, and users do you need?